BettyxMue/master-thesis-match-keys-datavant-attack/README.md

 **Step 3: Tokenisation (Encryption)**

 Simulate the "Linkage Unit" (LU).
-This script converts plaintext records into encrypted match keys (T1…T9) using a Master Salt (HMAC) and a Site Key (AES-256).
+This script converts plaintext records into encrypted match keys (T1…T9) using a Master Salt (HMAC) and a Site Key (AES-128 or -256).

 ```bash
 python match_keys/match_key_Creation/datavant-matchkey-algo-nosalt.py \